 Maybe it seems like an extra step in the process, but if you really want to get the most out of your beard, condition it.
 It defends against the dreaded “itch”, for one, because it helps your beard maintain the proper amount of hydration.

 A beard conditioner is also a useful tool to have around when your precious becomes unruly.
 If you have patchy growth, uneven growth, or are just frustrated with the overall condition and appearance of your beard, then conditioner is the way to go.
-Here are three best beard conditioners:
+Here are the 4 best beard conditioners:

 Located in a small town in Pennsylvania, the folks at Honest Amish make everything by hand and use only natural ingredients with no additives or chemicals.
 Their vegan formula – meaning the main components are made from oils and nut butters – is considered a facial butter, and they definitely keep unruly growth in check.